andrew-arkhipov/OnRamps-Scripting/README.md

     ...
     return return_item
 ```
 This should be enough to explain what each function is doing, but if not, Google is your friend. :)

+I've also added a `src` folder that contains all the scripts I've written for OnRamps.
+Please use these as a reference, but don't feel overwhelmed by the amount of content in them.
+I promise that with practice, you will be able to write better scripts than mine in no time.